- Blood cancer

 Another option may be to have an operation to remove your spleen (a splenectomy).
 There can be complications after a splenectomy: your doctor will discuss the pros and cons with you to help you decide if the procedure is right for you.

 If your platelet count is high or you have other symptoms such as weight loss or sweats, you may be given tablets called hydroxycarbamide (or hydroxyurea) to take.
 This is a mild form of chemotherapy and works by directly preventing the production of red blood cells.
 Hydroxycarbamide is the most common chemotherapy drug used to treat MF.

 You might get some side effects from this treatment.
 These might include more infections than normal, diarrhoea or constipation.
 Your healthcare team will be able to help you manage side effects like this.

 Hydroxycarbamide is a very safe treatment.
-However, there’s a theoretical risk that it may increase the risk of MF transforming into acute myeloid leukaemia if it’s used as a long-term treatment, and because of this it doesn’t tend to be given to people under 50.
-For older patients, it’s felt that the benefits of the treatment outweigh any potential small risk involved.
+However, there’s a theoretical risk that it may increase the risk of MF transforming into acute myeloid leukaemia if it’s used as a long-term treatment.
+For many people, it’s felt that the benefits of the treatment outweigh any potential small risk involved.

 Drugs called JAK2 inhibitors are now available to treat MF.
 These can reduce the size of your spleen, improve symptoms and your overall outlook.
 However, JAK inhibitors may worsen anaemia.